Skip to main content

 Flora Ecosystems

 The bog surface is dominated by cross-leaved heath, deer grass, and extensive Sphagnum moss carpets in various species including S. magellanicum, S. capillifolium, and S. cuspidatum in pools.
-The characteristic hummock-hollow microtopography creates niches for different plant communities, with bog rosemary, cranberry, and various lichens on dry hummocks and bog asphodel, sundew, and white beak-sedge in wetter depressions.
-The uncut bog margin, or lagg zone, supports transitional fen vegetation.
+The characteristic hummock-hollow microtopography creates niches for different plant communities, with ling heather and various lichens on drier hummocks and bog asphodel, sundew, and white beak-sedge in wetter depressions.
+The bog margin supports transitional fen vegetation.
+The intact, uncut character of the central bog preserves the full range of active peat-forming plant communities.

 Geology